-If you or a loved one is living with the consequences of a Zantac drug manufacturer’s negligence, contact The Carlson Law Firm.
-Further, we can help you determine the best course of action in your Zantac lawsuit.
+If you or a loved one are living with the consequences of a Zantac drug manufacturer’s negligence, contact The Carlson Law Firm.
+We can help you determine the best course of action in your Zantac lawsuit.

 How much does a Zantac lawsuit cost?